reata/sqllineage/docs/behind_the_scene/dialect-awareness_lineage_design.rst

   * Presto UNNEST
   * Snowflake GENERATOR

-Over the years, we already have several monkey patches and utils on sqlparse, to tweak the AST generated, either because of incorrect parsing result (e.g. parenthesized query followed by INSERT INTO table parsed as function) or not yet supported token grouping (e.g. window function for example).
+Over the years, we already have several monkey patches and utils on sqlparse to tweak the AST generated, either because of incorrect parsing result (e.g. parenthesized query followed by INSERT INTO table parsed as function) or not yet supported token grouping (e.g. window function for example).
 Due to the non-validating nature of sqlparse, that's the bitter pill to swallow when we enjoyed tons of convenience.